Singer season 4: I Am a Singer- Who Will Challenge

-An online Spin-off of the show, I Am a Singer- Who Will Challenge (我是歌手—誰來踢館) was aired daily from December 5, 2015, until the finale on January 23, 2016, on the online site of Mango TV, for a total of 50 days.
+An online Spin-off of the show, I Am a Singer- Who Will Challenge (我是歌手—誰來踢館) was aired daily from 5 December 2015, until the finale on 23 January 2016, on the online site of Mango TV, for a total of 50 days.

 The site featured each contestant having their own Challenge page, where online viewers were able recommend the singers in participating the competition.
-When a singer's recommendation hit at least 18,000 views, they were eligible to participate in a daily live show aired between December 5, 2015, until January 7, 2016.
+When a singer's recommendation hit at least 18,000 views, they were eligible to participate in a daily live show aired between 5 December 2015, until 7 January 2016.
 During each episode's broadcast, viewers could distribute their 100 "Decibel points" to the singers they liked the most on each show.

-The top eight singers accumulating the most 'Decibel points' after January 7 moved on to the Sing-off.
-During each night's broadcast until January 15, two random singers had to sing one song each, with a total of three songs throughout the eight shows.
-10,000 viewers were be chosen at random.
+The top eight singers accumulating the most 'Decibel points' after 7 January moved on to the Sing-off.
+During each night's broadcast until 15 January, two random singers had to sing one song each, with a total of three songs throughout the eight shows.
+10,000 viewers were chosen at random.
 These viewers distributed their 100 "Decibel points" to determine the contestants placement in the sing-off as well as in the finale.
-The second week's shows that aired from January 16 until January 22 featured the singer's daily lives and their preparations up to the finale.
+The second week's shows that aired from 16 January until 22 January featured the singer's daily lives and their preparations up to the finale.

-The finale aired January 23 and showcased the eight singers for the last time, each singing two songs (one chosen song and one hit song from previous seasons).
+The finale aired 23 January and showcased the eight singers for the last time, each singing two songs (one chosen song and one hit song from previous seasons).
 In each round, 10,000 "Decibel points were distributed to random viewers eligible to cast their votes for the winner (viewers had to vote for three singers to be counted as a valid vote).
 The singer accumulating the most votes after two songs would win the right to take part in the competition as a Challenger on the third Challenge round.

 Korean singer Kim Ji-Mun was named as the winner of I Am a Singer- Who Will Challenge.